 - Snacks, such as granola bars and canned fruit in syrup

-- Sweetened dairy products, such as some yogurts or Greek yogurts and ice cream
+- Sweetened dairy products, such as yogurts and ice cream

 Do natural sugars count as added sugars?

-When counting added sugars, yes, you need to count natural sugar sources, such as maple syrup, agave, brown sugar, molasses, honey, corn syrup and cane sugar.
-Just because these sugars are from natural sources, does not mean you can eat as much as you want of them.
-They all still contain 4 calories in one gram.
-Though the FDA has proposed a change to labels, unfortunately, the current Nutrition Facts Label does not differentiate between naturally occurring sugars and added sugars.
+When counting added sugars, yes, you need to count natural sugar sources, such as maple syrup, agave, brown sugar, molasses, honey, corn syrup, and cane sugar.
+Just because these sugars are from natural sources, does not mean you can eat as much as you want.
+They still contain 4 calories in one gram.

 How do you identify "hidden sources" of added sugars?

 Look at the ingredient list.
 In addition to the natural sugars listed above, here are different names for added sugars: sucrose, dextrose, invert sugar, maltose, high fructose corn syrup (HFCS), anhydrous dextrose, malt syrup, galactose, fructose, lactose, dried can syrup, cane juice, and nectars (peach and pear)

-3. In your baked goods, try unsweetened applesauce as a replacement for ½ of the sugar in addition to decreasing liquids by ¼ cup.
+- In your baked goods, try unsweetened applesauce as a replacement for 1/2 of the sugar and decrease liquids by 1/4 cup.

-4. If you soak unsweetened dried fruit, such as prunes, dates, and apricots in hot water and then puree, you can use these fruits also as a healthy sugar substitute in your baked goods.
+- A healthy sugar substitute in your baked goods: soak unsweetened dried fruit, such as prunes, dates, and apricots in hot water and then puree.

-5. Add naturally sweet berries, such as strawberries, blackberries, blueberries and raspberries to unsweetened Greek or regular yogurt.
+- Add naturally sweet berries, such as strawberries, blackberries, blueberries and raspberries to unsweetened yogurt.

 - Using Glycemic Index to Your Advantage